-Taj Named Strongest Hotel Brand In The World | Business
+Taj Named Strongest Hotel Brand in the World | Business

 - India

-~ Recognized by the world's leading brand valuation consultancy – Brand Finance MUMBAI, India, June 25, 2021 /PRNewswire/ -- Indian Hotels Company (IHCL), South Asia's largest hospitality company, announced that its iconic brand, Taj, has been rated the Strongest Hotel Brand in the World by Brand Finance, the world's leading brand valuation consultancy in its annual 'Hotels 50 2021' report.
+Recognized by the world's leading brand valuation consultancy - Brand Finance Mumbai, Maharashtra, India – Business Wire India Indian Hotels Company (IHCL), South Asia's largest hospitality company, announced that its iconic brand, Taj, has been rated the Strongest Hotel Brand in the World by Brand Finance, the world's leading brand valuation consultancy in its annual 'Hotels 50 2021' report.
 This report recognizes the most valuable and strongest hotel brands across the globe.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)